feel-co/ndg/README.md

 # feel-co/ndg

-This repository contains our in-house documentation tooling, designed to accommodate our various documentation needs for any and all projects under the feel-co organization.
+This repository contains our in-house documentation tooling, designed to accommodate our various documentation needs, and the relevant dependencies that are needed to make it happen.
+The most critical component stored here, which you might be the most interested in, is [ndg](./ndg); a fast, robust and customizable documentation utility to generate a complete documentation website for your Nix-adjacent projects on the fly. [ndg-commonmark](./ndg-commonmark) is a Rust crate that handles parsing flavored commonmark, which is not very useful on its own.

-The most critical component stored here, which you might be the most interested in, is [ndg](./ndg); a fast, robust and customizable documentation utility to generate a complete documentation website for your Nix-adjacent projects on the fly.
 If you plan to make use of NDG or the ndg-commonmark crate, please read the appropriate sections below.

 ## Repository Structure